-Similar to Act of Valor there's the 2011 remake of The Three Musketeers, in which all the swords and other weapons were real, and none of the actors had stunt doubles.
+Similar to Act of Valor there's The Three Musketeers (2011), in which all the swords and other weapons were real, and none of the actors had stunt doubles.

 Sergio Leone was a meticulous perfectionist filmmaker who wanted every take to be perfect.
 This is what got him and Rod Steiger into several arguments during the making of Duckyou Sucker, as Steiger preferred the spontaneity of the first take.
 Also, Eli Wallach notoriously cheated death five or six times making The Goodthe Badandthe Ugly, including having a train narrowly missing his head, and Eastwood himself once after they blew up a bridge.
 They built a bridge and blew it up.